Glossary of Chinese Yijing terms

 洛書

-'Luo (river) writing' – Diagram showing the numbers 1–9 as 45 black and white dots, actually a magic square of three.
-The three numbers across, down, and diagonally add up to 15.
+'Luo (river) writing' – Diagram showing the numbers 1–9 as forty-five black and white dots, actually a magic square of three.
+The three numbers across, down, and diagonally add up to fifteen.
 The black dots are the numbers of Earth, even and yin.
 The white dots are the numbers of Heaven, odd and yang.
 The white dots are at the centre and on the four cardinal compass points (N, S, E, and W), while the black dots are in the intermediary directions.
 The diagram is supposed to have been borne out of the River Luo on a turtle's back, a story which could indicate that it was an inscribed oracle bone that was washed up.
 Yu the Great is said to have received it.
 The Luoshu is mentioned by name in late Zhou literature but its form isn't described.
 The 'writing' (shu) surfaced in the Song dynasty (960–1279) as a diagram, the one we know today.
 It is paired with the HETU.
 Both Luoshu and Hetu are sometimes combined with the circular trigram arrangements.

 梅花